Kraft-Owaka/pizzawk4-ip/README.md

 ## Setup Complete
     Hopefully the setup process the went well and it all you now have a working website!
+# Known Bugs
+There are no known bugs at this time

+# Technologies Used
+    - HTML
+    - CSS
+    - jQuery
+    - javaScript
+    - Bootstrap

 ## Licence